 In order to store your batteries correctly, you should keep them in their original packaging, or place them in a plastic container – NEVER store batteries inside equipment.
 Keep batteries in a cool location with low humidity and make sure they are aligned in the same direction.
 If possible, use plastic caps to prevent corrosion.
 Lastly, be sure to separate old and new batteries from each other.

 Any battery-operated item you’re placing in self-storage likely won’t be used for a while.
-Your batteries stand a better chance of lasting longer if you take them out and store them separately.
+Your batteries stand a better chance of lasting longer if you take them out of devices or their charger and store them separately.
+It will also prevent damage to your devices in the event that the batteries leak or corrode.

 “Batteries are like milk—they go bad,” says Leslie Ellis, website manager for Ellis Battery, based in Fredericktown, MO.

 If you want a long life for your batteries, avoid extreme heat.
-If putting in a store unit, opt for a climate-controlled facility.
+If putting in a storage unit, opt for a climate-controlled facility.

 However, while you may have heard that the best place to store batteries is in the refrigerator or freezer, that’s actually not the case.
 Not only can condensation from the refrigerator damage batteries, but prolonged exposure to extreme cold also can reduce battery life, according to battery manufacturer Duracell.